jfcameron/DropboxWebInterface/README.md

 Interface supports both desktop and mobile devices via [Pure.css](https://purecss.io/).
 Supports inline video streaming, image viewing, document viewing (pdf, txt, md) with optional download links.

 ## Explanation
 Codebase is split between two projects: the javascript web interface project and the metadata generating java application.
 The java application creates json data that describes the structure of your dropbox directory and files.
 These json files are in turn consumed by the js app to serve your files as content.
-The Java application must be run occasionally to keep the json data in sync, id suggest scheduling this.
+The Java application must be run occasionally to keep the json data in sync, I'd suggest scheduling this.

-Setup:
+## Setup:
 Extract example.7z to the root of your dropbox

 OR: